Mrezakhodashenas/Neuron_Cells-Mods/README.md

-# import-cells-netpyne2021
+# some Cells and Mods from NetPyNE
-Hands-on exercises for importing cells in NetPyNE
+Imported to be used in the project.